-Ok so we have ourselves a bit of a showdown… In our search for the best camera under $500 we are taking a look at the Nikon D3300, the Canon T6 and the Nikon D3400.
-The Nikon D3400 and Canon T6 can be picked up new for just under $500, but we are throwing the D3300 into the mix as a budget option, coming in at just under $400.
+In your search for the best camera under $500, let’s take a look at the Nikon D3300, the Canon T6 and the Nikon D3400.
+Brand new Nikon D3400 and Canon T6 can be picked up for just under $500, but we are throwing the D3300 into the mix as a budget option, coming in at just under $400.
 The question we want to answer is which is the best value camera, that is also less than $500!
-Let’s take a look at the camera’s in their own rights first
+Let’s take a look at the cameras’ in their own rights first.

 The Nikon is a cracking camera for a shade under $400!
-24.2 mega pixel photographs, a 3-inch LCD display, auto focus to 3.0x optical zoom.
-It’s packing a serious punch for those looking for those looking for an out of the box amateur photographer’s camera.
-It can also record 1080p HD video with sound, so can be used in a variety of ways, at your functions and events, to capture those picture-perfect moments.
-It has a continuous shoot speed of 5 frames per second as well, and 11 auto-focus points to help capture moving images in stunning quality.
+24.2-megapixel photographs, a 3-inch LCD display, autofocus to 3.0x optical zoom.
+It’s packed with a serious punch for those looking for an out of the box photographer’s camera.
+It can also record 1080p HD video with sound, so can be used in various ways, either at your functions or events to capture those picture-perfect moments.
+It has a continuous shutter speed of 5 frames per second as well, and 11 auto-focus points to help capture moving images in stunning quality.

 Both Nikon cameras have sandwiched the Canon, the D3300 coming in at just under $400, and the Nikon D3400 coming in at a shade under $500, with the Canon coming in at $450… They all offer a product to a similar market with many of the same or similar features, so, what separates these cameras?

-Well, what doesn’t should be our first question.
+Well, what doesn’t should be our first question?
 All the cameras we have looked at have the ability to shoot 1080p HD video as well as being used as a normal camera.
 The Nikon’s have 3.0x optical zooms, whereas the Canon has a 3.1x optical zoom.
-There is a slight difference in the viewfinders, if your desperate for a optical viewfinder then you will discount the Nikon D3300, but as discussed, it can be a blessing or a curse having one.
+There is a slight difference in the viewfinders; if you’re desperate for an optical viewfinder then you will discount the Nikon D3300, but as discussed, it can be a blessing or a curse having one.

 The main difference is the resolution of your images.
 The Canon T6 packs an 18-megapixel resolution, whereas for $50 LESS the Nikon camera packs 24.2 megapixels.
 But then also for $50 more than the Canon, the D3400 also has 24.2-megapixels… This is an important part of any camera, 24.2-megapixels compared to the Canon’s 18-megapixels means that your images will be about 1/3 crisper on the Nikons.

 But why pay the extra $100 to upgrade from the Nikon D3300 to the D3400?
-Here’s the thing, with the Nikon D3300 the ISO range, which is going to help in different lighting levels, is 100-12800… With the Nikon D3400 that has nearly doubled!
+Here’s the thing, with the Nikon D3300, the ISO range, which is going to help in different lighting levels, that’s 100-1280 ISO.
+With the Nikon D3400 that has nearly doubled!
 The ISO rating on the D3400 is 100-25600 which means you’ve got far more possibilities to capture your images in lower light settings.
 This alone is worth the extra $100 in my opinion!
-Why miss a picture because of light levels?
+Why miss a picture because of low light levels?